Script library

 }

-Validate authentication context class that is returned from an upstream Identity Provider
+Validate authentication context class that is returned from an upstream SAML Identity Provider

 Script usage